MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-analyze-stocks.md

 To add your ticker to the app:

-1. Press the pencil icon from the apps page or from the app itself.
+1. Press the pencil icon on the apps page or from in the app itself.

     ![Images of pencil edit app icon.](media/service-connect-to-analyze-stocks/edit-app-pencils.png)